awegroup/Onboarding/paper_writing_checklist.md

 - [ ] Oxford comma always
 - [ ] Past tense for work done, results, observations
 - [ ] Present tense for general truths, established knowledge
 - [ ] Future tense for outlooks, perspectives
+- [ ] Try to limit the use of the word "enables".
+In native scientific English, “facilitates” (or sometimes “allows for”, “makes possible”, “permits”) is generally more idiomatic than “enables”, which can feel like a calque from German ermöglicht or Dutch maakt mogelijk.
+- [ ] "Statements about equations should be in the present as these are timeless."
+When describing a timeless fact of some sort, you have to use the present.
+[Present tense: General truths and atemporal facts](https://www.nature.com/scitable/topicpage/effective-writing-13815989/)

 ---